gernest/frieren/README.md

 # Features

+- Single binary,zero dependency: One `frieren` binary to rule them all.
 - Supports `PromQL` , `LogQL` and `TraceQL`
 - Painless: Just point your otel collector, or send the data directly via otlp.